elanatframework/Code_behind/doc/new_features_on_new_versions.md

 - New options for accessing controllers, in lower case
 - Ability to support conditional expressions and loops without needing brackets in Razor syntax
 - And a series of minor changes and improvements

+**Problems that were solved:**
+- Fixed location tag detection issue when calling back in WebFormsJS